-- “Nouns, Verbs, and Sentences” – icons and animations that visually represent elements of research studies that need to be understood by participants – think of it as a dictionary;
+- “Icons and Animations” – icons and animations that visually represent elements of research studies that need to be understood by participants – think of it as a dictionary;

 - Design assets for informed consent – Editable documents for our own implementations of informed consent on mobile devices, web layouts, workflows for enrolling participants, and more;

-- Reference documents – Informed consent templates, and copies of our own IRB-approved clinical protocol filings;
+- Reference documents – Informed consent templates, and language relevant to filing mobile study clinical protocols.

-- Implementation support – step by step instructions on how to use the toolkit, a sample piece of workflow softare, detailed FAQs, and more.
+- Implementation support – step by step instructions on how to use the toolkit, a sample piece of workflow software, FAQs, and more.

 The first “tier” of the information stack is icon-dominant with text labels to assist information retention.
 The screen is divided into elements indicating progress through the consent process, with the primary element devoted to a visual indication of the essential clinical study concept.
 Concepts for the final RK consents include: study activities, phone sensor data, data processing and use, data protection, potential benefits, risks to privacy, withdrawal, and more.
 It is essential for study designers to stop and consider: what are the concepts that participants must know to make an informed choice?
 Those concepts then must be presented at the top “tier” of the consent process.